 Players Using or Endorsing the Wilson Ultra 100 Countervail

 - Feliciano Lopez

 - Lucie Safarova

 There you have it!
-Our list of the 20 best tennis racquets for 2017.
+Our list of the 22 best tennis racquets for 2018 – updated from our reviews in 2017.
 If you’ve enjoyed this article, we encourage you to bookmark it and share it with your friends, family, and teammates who also might find it useful.